 We have established stringent controls and procedures for cash flows within our organization.
 Each transfer of cash between our Cayman Islands holding company and a subsidiary, the VIE or the subsidiaries of the VIE is subject to internal approval.
 The cash inflows of Niu Technologies were primarily generated from the proceeds received from Niu Technologies' public offerings of ordinary shares, other financing activities and cash generated from our operating activities.
 For the years ended December 31, 2021, 2022 and 2023, Niu Technologies did not provide any capital contributions or loans to our mainland China subsidiaries.
-For the years ended December 31, 2021, 2022 and 2023, no assets other than cash were transferred between Niu Technologies and a subsidiary, the VIE or its subsidiaries paid dividends or made other distributions to Niu Technologies, and no dividends or distributions were paid or made to U.S. investors.
+For the years ended December 31, 2021, 2022 and 2023, the VIE did not receive loans provided by Niu Technologies.
+For the years ended December 31, 2021, 2022 and 2023, no assets other than cash were transferred between Niu Technologies and a subsidiary, the VIE or its subsidiary, no subsidiaries paid dividends or made other distributions to Niu Technologies, and no dividends or distributions were paid or made to U.S. investors.